Generic Name: chlorambucil (klor AM bue sil)

 Chlorambucil may also be used for purposes not listed in this medication guide.

 What is the most important information I should know about Leukeran (chlorambucil)?

 Chlorambucil can lower blood cells that help your body fight infections and help your blood to clot.
 You may get an infection or bleed more easily.
 Call your doctor if you have unusual bruising or bleeding, or signs of infection (fever, chills, body aches).

 What should I discuss with my healthcare provider before taking Leukeran (chlorambucil)?

-You should not use this medication if you are allergic to chlorambucil, or if you have received this medication in the past without successful treatment of your condition.
+You should not use chlorambucil if you are allergic to it, or if you have received chlorambucil in the past without successful treatment of your condition.

-To make sure you chlorambucil is safe for you, tell your doctor if you have:
+To make sure chlorambucil is safe for you, tell your doctor if you have:

 a history of seizures;